DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 * mentor
 * school

 When any of these things changes a new `InductionRecord` is written.
-The intent was that a teacher's current state could be found by retrieving their latest `InductionRecord`
+The intent was that a teacher's current state could be found by retrieving their latest `InductionRecord`.

 But, it's not that easy:

 * some events are recorded before they happen, so we need to exclude any records with a `start_date` later than today
-* A teacher's history will look different to each training provider, so we need to filter by provider
+* a teacher's history will look different to each training provider, so we need to filter by provider
 * the teacher might have been marked as leaving soon, so we need to ensure we include records where the `end_date` is in the future
 * the teacher might have been claimed by another school, but we don't want the current school to know they're leaving as they might not yet have handed in their notice, so we need to account for that too 🫠️